simplenetes-io/podc/PODSPEC.md

 # Simplenetes Pod specifications

+## Naming
+Pod names, container names and volume names must all match `a-z`, `0-9` and underscore `(_)`, and has to start with a letter.

+Container names are internally always automatically suffixed with `-podname-version` as they are created with podman.
+When referring to a container when calling the pod script the suffix is not expected.

+Volume names are internally always automatically suffixed with `-podname` as they are created with podman.
+Note that since they do not have the version in their suffix volumes with the same names are shared between different pod versions.

 ## Configs
 A config directory in a pod is something which the pod can mount to a container.
 The config dirs in a pod repo can be `imported` into the cluster project and from there they are available to the pod after it is compiled.